 This blog is intended for coaches and trainee coaches looking to deepen their capability and confidence in coaching.
-Each month we take a question, examine why it is important in coaching, some challenges we may face answering it plus pragmatic ways to engage with it.

 WHY IS THIS IMPORTANT?